 MRSA - (Methicillin-resistant Staphylococcus Aureus)

-(there are also dozens of other bacterial infection that one can contract, but these seem to be most common among EB) signs of an infection
+(there are also dozens of other bacterial infections that one can contract, but these seem to be most common among EB)

 (Greenish-blue drainage can indicate a pseudomonas infection.
-While cloudy or yellowish drainage can indicate a step or staph infection. )
+Cloudy, pea-green or yellowish drainage can indicate a strep or staph infection. )

 Only a wound culture performed by a doctor can tell you what type of bacteria is causing the infection.

 Typically skin infections are treated with topical antibiotics, such as Polysporin or Bacitracin.
-Sometimes a prescription strength topical antibiotic such as Bactroban is necessary.
+Sometimes a prescription-strength topical antibiotic such as Bactroban is necessary.
 Only use Bactroban as prescribed.
-Over use of it can cause your body to become resistant to it and it will no longer work when you really need it too.
+Overuse of it can cause your body to become resistant to it and it will no longer work when you really need it to.
 The same with oral antibiotics.
-Use those only when necessary so that your body doesn't become resistant to those as well.
+Use those only when necessary so that your body doesn't become resistant to them as well.

 In addition to topical and oral antibiotics, there are other home remedies that you can do to help eliminate the bacteria.